NANCY SESSOMS, E-RYT 500, OWNER

 Nancy grew up in Two Rivers, Wisconsin.
 She earned a business degree from CNU and retired from NASA after 35 years with the Federal Government.
-She is a wife and mother and currently resides in Gloucester with her very supportive husband and two wonderful four-footed beings.
+She is a wife and mother and currently resides in Gloucester with her very supportive husband and her pug, Willow.

 GRETCHEN BROWN, E-RYT 200, RYT 500, YACEP

 Gretchen has lived in Gloucester for almost 30 years.
 She raised her children here and continues to expand her small farm, lovingly known as Brown Acres.
 Here she raises chickens, grows organic fruits and vegetables, and spends time hiking with her two dogs, Leroy and Buster.

 Gretchen began her yoga practice at home almost 20 years ago as a compliment to her running.
 It became an integral part of her healthy lifestyle.
 Having never attended a formal class, Gretchen decided she was ready to deepen her understanding of yoga and enrolled in the teacher training program at Zenya Yoga Academy, where she completed her 200-hour teacher training in May of 2017.
 There she fell in love with all aspects of yoga and has committed to a lifelong study.
 In January 2019 she completed the 300-hour advanced training to receive her RYT 500 designation.
 She plans to continue education through workshops and classes so that she is able to bring the benefits of yoga to all populations.
 One of Gretchen's favorite quotes: "If you can breathe, you can do yoga."